PaddlePaddle/Paddle/paddle/tensor/README.md

 - [ ] 1.
 First, we need to consider the third-party dependencies in Majel.

     Majel heavily use `boost.variant`, but we don't want to integrate `boost` into PaddlePaddle.
 It's better to replace boost using the lightweight implementation. https://github.com/mapbox/variant Mapbox variant has the same speedy performance of `boost::variant `but is faster to compile, results in smaller binaries, and has no dependencies.

 > @gangliao

 - [ ] 2.
 Re-implement `Place` and `Allocation/Memory`

-I found @wangkuiyi submitted a pull request includes `Place`. @gangliao and @qijun could re-implement `Allocation', because we have the GPU development experience before joining Paddle team.
+    I found @wangkuiyi submitted a pull request includes `Place`. @gangliao and @qijun could re-implement `Allocation`, because we have the GPU development experience before joining Paddle team.

 > @wangkuiyi @gangliao @qijun

 - [ ] 3.
 Re-implement `Dim`.

     `Dim` is an excellent implementation in Majel.

 > ???